 For many normally law-abiding people, the only time they may find themselves on the wrong side of the law is if they are facing penalties for motoring offences.
 Purcell Parker can help you with any aspect of road traffic law by offering the services of some of the most experienced lawyers in the UK.
-Our high levels of expertise include representing clients in connection with special reasons, exceptional hardship, the reduction in the length of driving disqualifications, speeding and drink driving.
+Our high levels of expertise include representing clients in connection with cases involving exceptional hardship where a driving ban would result in a consequence such as loss of employment and securing reductions in the length of driving bans.

 A personal approach to motoring offences

 Our first class service takes into account the fact that your driving licence is an essential part of your daily life, particularly if you need it to do your job.
 We use our expertise and vast experience in this area of the law to achieve the best possible outcome for every case we deal with.
 We are also fully aware that many of our clients in this situation have had no previous reason to seek advice about motoring offences.
 Bearing this in mind, we may be able to meet you at a time and place convenient to you.

 Not all road traffic cases are eligible for legal aid.
 However Purcell Parker can provide this if your case falls into this category and your personal circumstances mean you qualify for legal aid.
 If not, our private fees for motoring matters are as follows:

 Plea and sentence hearing – £595 plus VAT

 Additional hearings (e.g. sentence) – £395 plus VAT